Are you having trouble locating a Husky breeder in your area? Here are 5 alternatives to breeders to help you find a puppy:

 Local newspaper classifieds

-You might want to check out papers from neighbouring towns.
+You might want to check out papers from neighboring towns.
 Breeders sometimes only advertise locally.

 If you see pets up for free, be prepared to do some research before taking on board what could be a problem.
 We have prepared some specific advice on free Husky puppies here.